 I also did some fiddling with the cache-directory (which is not being saved with me by the way, see #14990)

 When I set the cache directory I can add the layer, and KEEP being able to add it.

-#7 Updated by Richard Duivenvoorde almost 3 years ago
+#7 Updated by Richard Duivenvoorde about 3 years ago

 Ok, definitly has something to do with the caching directory.

 Adding a fresh layer in (already known) geoserver and trying to load the layer in QGIS I get the error.

 BUT when I change the cache-directory in the settings to a fresh dir (like /tmp/foo) THEN QGIS just loads the layer...